WilliamMcEnery/FinalYearProject/geo-locator-ui/README.md

 ### Setting up configuration

-- Create a file called `.env.local` in the root directory `geo-locator-ui`,
+- Create a file called `.env.local` in the root directory `geo-locator-ui`.
 - Copy and paste the contents of this [file](.env.local.sample) .env.local.sample looks like: